nebulab/playbook/how-we-work/tracking-time.html.md

 A paramount aspect of our work is our ability to make good use of the time we spend at the office.
 Measuring time is essential in order to spend it efficiently.

-There are two different measures of how we spend our time:
+Everyday you're expected to track time in two ways:

-* hours of _presence_ in the office;
+* hours of _presence_ at the office;
-* hours of _activity_ on projects.
+* hours of _work_ on projects.

-There are similarities and differences between these two concepts.

 ## Hours of presence